hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

 So, our goal is to handle and control the data that we generate during our research, including **both physical and digital** data!
 This must be done **throughout the whole life [cycle of the data](#research-data-cycle)**.

-Nonetheless, we will focus on the **digital part** of our data.
+Nonetheless, since this is a workshop on bioinformatics data, NGS to be specific, we will focus on the **digital part** of our data.
+We will not talk much about wet lab RDM, such as protocols, instruments, reagents, ELM or LIMS systems, although this would ideally be integrated as part of the whole RDM process.

 !!! warning

-    This workshop focuses on RDM of digital data and how it was generated!
+    This workshop focuses on RDM of digital data and how it was generated.

 ### Research Data Cycle